 As the first Japanese member of SM Entertainment's Aespa, she brings a sharp, multilingual rap style to the group's futuristic concept.

-Born Aeri Uchinaga in Seoul to a Japanese mother and a Korean-American father, Giselle's background was transnational from the start.
-Raised primarily in Japan, she was fluent in Japanese, Korean, and English—a linguistic trifecta that made her a standout trainee when she joined SM Entertainment after a brief, open audition.
-Her training period was remarkably short, just under a year, before she was unveiled as the fourth and final member of Aespa in 2020.
+Giselle became the fourth and final member of Aespa in 2020 after less than a year of training.
+Born Aeri Uchinaga in Seoul to a Japanese mother and a Korean-American father, she was raised primarily in Japan.
+She was fluent in Japanese, Korean, and English—a linguistic trifecta that made her a standout trainee when she joined SM Entertainment after a brief, open audition.
 The group's complex lore, blending AI avatars and a digital universe called the 'KWANGYA,' required performers who could embody a cutting-edge aesthetic.
 Giselle filled the main rapper position, delivering verses with a relaxed, confident flow that contrasted with the group's often frenetic production.
-Her presence added a crucial layer of global appeal, and she quickly became known for her stylish, off-duty fashion sense and her candid, witty demeanor in interviews.
-As part of Aespa, she helped propel the group to rapid international success, with hits like 'Next Level' and 'Savage,' representing a new generation of K-pop idols who are inherently global citizens.
+Her presence added a crucial layer of global appeal.
+She helped propel Aespa to rapid international success with hits like 'Next Level' and 'Savage.'

 1997–2012